 This protocol is optimized for use in HEK 293T cells, however, it can be adjusted for use with practically any cell type.

 Take the time to optimize for your cell type and your particular conditions.

-See our suggestions for Assays in Adherent Cell Types, Protocol Adjustments for CHO Cells.
+See our suggestions for Assays in Adherent Cell Types, Alternative Spinoculation Protocol.

 Optimize Fluorescent Protein Expression